jerry-D/IEEE-754-2008-Emulator/README.md

 Additionally, this design comes with on-chip debug capability.
 Each thread has independent h/w breakpoints with programmable pass-counters, single-steps, 4-level deep PC discontinuity trace buffer, and real-time data exchange/monitoring.
 Thread registers can be read and modified in real-time without affecting ongoing processes.
 Threads can be independently or simultaneously breakpointed, single-stepped or released.
 Presently all this is done through a generic port which can be matted with a JTAG TAP, CPU I/O port, AXI4, etc. The test bench provided at this repository has examples of breakpoints, single-steps, etc.

-For more information on how to use the debug feature, study the test bench in the simulation folder at this repository.
+For more information on how to use the debug feature, study the test bench in the stimulus folder at this repository.

 ### Required Homogeneous General-Computational Floating-Point Operators Implemented in Hardware